Mary-Anne Williams

-Williams focuses on Innovation and works on AI, Decision Making Models, Human-AI Collaboration, and Law.
+Williams focuses on Innovation and works on AI, Decision Making models, Human-AI collaboration, AI safety and law.
 She leads a partnership with the South Western Sydney Local Health District, the Softbank Social Robotics Partnership and the partnership with the Commonwealth Bank in Social Robotics.
-She discussed the impact of Artificial Intelligence on compassion and human rights with the Dalai Lama in Sydney in June 2018,.
+She discussed the impact of Artificial Intelligence on compassion and human rights with the Dalai Lama in Sydney in June 2018.

-Williams has a PhD in Computer Science and a Master of Laws.
+Williams has a PhD in Artificial Intelligence and a Master of Laws (LLM).
 She is co-founder of the AI Policy Hub.
-From 2002–2020 Professor Williams led the UTS RoboCup Team to become World Champions in Social Robotics 2019–2022.
+From 2003–2020 Professor Williams led the UTS RoboCup Team to become World Champions in Social Robotics 2019–2022.
 The team was the Australian Champion and Top International team in 2004.
 It won the Human–Robot Interface Award in 2017.
 In 2018 the RoboCup Team won the Tour Guide Challenge with the highest score of any team on any test in the history of the Social Robotics League.
 In 2019 her Research Team won the Social Robotics League at RoboCup 2019.
-It was noted in 2020 that the team had more female representation that all the other teams in the Social Robotics league combined highlighting the breadth of her impact in robotics and her commitment to developing a new generation of leaders.
+In 2020, the team had more female representation than all the other teams in the Social Robotics League combined, highlighting the breadth of her impact in robotics and her commitment to developing a new generation of leaders.

-Williams is known for her foundational contributions to the field of Decision Making using insights, methods and techniques from belief revision.
+Williams has made foundational contributions to the field of Decision Making using insights, methods and techniques from belief revision.
 Belief Revision is a fundamental area in Artificial Intelligence.
 It provides representations, models and mechanisms for computers to develop a set of beliefs and to revise them over time as they receive new information.
-Belief revision plays a critical role in Explainable Artificial Intelligence.
-It allows AI systems to generate explanations of their behaviour that help humans interpret, understand, predict, and importantly trust AI systems.
+Belief Revision plays a critical role in Explainable Artificial Intelligence: it allows AI systems to generate explanations of their behaviour that help humans interpret, understand, predict, and, importantly, trust AI systems.

-Over the last three decades Professor Williams has provided solutions to several open research problems in decision making related to finite representations of beliefs, the iteration of belief revision mechanisms, and the relevance of changes and explanations.
+Over the last three decades, Williams has provided solutions to several open research problems in decision-making related to finite representations of beliefs, the iteration of belief revision mechanisms, and the relevance of changes and explanations.
 She developed the first computational models and anytime algorithms for Belief Revision Operators to be applied to real-world problems.
-Anytime algorithms have a critically important feature for real-world applications, the more time they have the better there outcomes.
-Not all algorithms have this feature.
-For example, venturing down fruitless decision/search tree branches usually means backtracking to a weaker outcome.
+Anytime algorithms have an important feature for real-world applications: the more time they have, the better their outcomes.
+Not all algorithms have this feature; for example, venturing down fruitless decision/search tree branches usually means backtracking to a weaker outcome.